stackhpc/ansible-role-openhpc/README.md

 # stackhpc.openhpc

-This Ansible role is used to install the necessary packages to have a fully functional OpenHPC cluster.
+This Ansible role installs packages and performs configuration to provide a fully functional OpenHPC cluster.
+It can also be used to drain and resume nodes.

+As a role it must be used from a playbook, for which a simple example is given below.
+This approach means it is totally modular with no assumptions about available networks or any cluster features except for some hostname conventions.
+Any desired cluster fileystem or other required functionality may be freely integrated using additional Ansible roles or other approaches.

 Role Variables
 --------------